 - Cause-Effect — good for helping people understand the logic of your position

-The reflective model was researched and developed by Rolfe et al. in 2001.
+In this blog post I outline an interesting, useful speech structure called What?
+So What?
+Now What?, a reflective model that was researched and developed by Rolfe et al. in 2001.

 What? (a description of the event)

 The ‘what?’ aims to establish context.
 This section represents the nuts and bolts of what was done.
 It shouldn’t be a brain dump of all the details you know but rather just enough information to provide your audience with the necessary background.

 The ‘what?’ section should answer any questions a news reporter would likely ask: